khval/AmosKittens/README.md

 Amos developers:
 ------------------------

-Amos kittens is becoming more and more feature complete, there are few commands that not working, and most extensions have not support.
-So it bit limited what it can be used for, before posting bug reports please read Notes, some features are not yet implemented, or maybe a bit broken or even incompatible.
+Amos kittens is becoming more and more feature complete, there are few commands that is not working, and most extensions have no support.
+So its a bit limited what it can be used for, before posting bug reports please read Notes, some features are not yet implemented, or maybe a bit broken or even incompatible.

-Please also read the document describing how Amos Kitten commands works. https://github.com/khval/AmosKittens/blob/master/commands.md
+Please also read the document describing how Amos Kitten commands works.
+(Some of commands have enhancements over the original commands.) https://github.com/khval/AmosKittens/blob/master/commands.md

-To start a game you type:
+To start a game or program you type:
 AmosKittens [dir]/[filename.amos]

-If window flashes on the screen, you might be runing a simple exsample, without "Wait Key", unlike Amos Pro, Amos kittens don't wait for key press if the, program is done.
+If window flashes on the screen, you might be runing a simple exsample, without "Wait Key", unlike Amos Pro, Amos kittens don't wait for a key press if the program is done.

 If AmosKittens return with a token number, it is likely that Amos program your trying is too advanced for Amos kittens.
 See "Issues" and "Current Status:" on GitHub so see what Amos Kittens support and what not.

-Writing Amos Kittens compatible code, I suggest using “Amos Professional X” as this most advanced version of Amos Pro right now, there are other versions of Open Source Amos Pro out there, I have not checked this out, don’t know what is fixed, Amos Kittens was tested whit amos programs written in AMOS PRO 2.0.
+Writing Amos Kittens compatible code, I suggest using “Amos Professional X” as this most advanced version of Amos Pro right now, there are other versions of Open Source Amos Pro out there, I have not checked this out, don’t know what is fixed, Amos Kittens was tested whit amos programs written in AMOS PRO 2.0, so no garanties.

 Debuging Amos Kittens:
 ----------------------